 - Letter of Enrollment from The Royal Alberta College (fill in the blue letter request form in B255 Reception, allow one week for pick up) along with your “Unofficial Transcript” from your Student Record.
 Scan both documents in one pdf file.

-- Scan your passport photo, visa and stamped pages upon your entry to Canada and merge it as one pdf file.
-Please note, the file should not exceed 4KB.
+- Scan your passport photo, visa and stamped pages upon your entry to Canada and merge them as one pdf file.
+Please note that the file should not exceed 4KB.
 If you need to reduce the size of your file, scan in black and white or compress it.